Colors have proven to play a strong communication role in a space that speaks its purpose, value, and personality.

 If the palette in your home is inclined towards cooler grey tones with bright white accents on walls and tiles, try choosing Snowbound for the trims, molding, and cabinets.

-Whereas, if your palette is inclined more towards warmer hues with warm greys, and your furnishings are creamier, then consider going for SW 7008 – Alabaster paint color for accents or trims and cabinets.
+If your palette is inclined more towards warmer hues with warm greys, and your furnishings are creamier, then consider going for SW 7008 – Alabaster paint color for accents or trims and cabinets.

 Exterior facades use Snowbound as the main color.
 You could often use that with darker shaded colors on moldings, trims and even for window treatments.